 Fortunately, in the US, drug and device manufacturers must report their payments to doctors and hospitals.
 You can look up your doctor and/or hospital on the ProPublica Dollar for Docs site.

-Spinal cord stimulators – one example of device that’s caused thousands of injuries.
+Spinal cord stimulators – one example of a device that’s caused thousands of injuries.

 However, these devices are more dangerous than many patients know, according to an AP investigation.
 These stimulators account for the 3rd highest number of medical device injuries reported to the FDA, with over 80,000 incidents reported since 2008.